 For starters, there are two characteristics present in a case of medical malpractice:

-That harm may be debilitating, or even worse, it could result in death.
+That harm may be debilitating, or even worse, and it could result in death.

-Cases of malpractice tend to be long and detailed legal matters since it can be very difficult to prove both of those things.
+Cases of malpractice tend to be long and detailed legal matters since it can be difficult to prove both.

 For instance,

-• If the doctor made a mistake, but it did not harm you, no malpractice occurred.
+- No malpractice occurred if the doctor made a mistake but did not harm you.

-• If the doctor did not make a mistake, but by some statistical anomaly you were harmed by his or her treatment, no malpractice occurred.
+- If the doctor did not make a mistake but, due to some statistical anomaly, you were harmed by his or her treatment, no malpractice occurred.

 Proving that both factors occurred after the incident can be very difficult.